 Radiation Intensity In The Vicinity of A Transmitter

-Figs. 6 and 7 below show how the Radiation Intensity drops as radio waves move away from an antenna.
+Fig. 8 and Fig. 9 below show how the Radiation Intensity drops as radio waves move away from an antenna.
 They show how the intensity falls to a percentage of the datum level measured at a distance of one metre from the antenna.
-Such measurements can be made with a Field Strength Meter calibrated in W/m2 (Watts per square metre).

 Some masts have a circular array of antenna, all radiating the same signal, placed around their mast and equidistant from it.
-If the datum level was set at zero distance from the centre of the mast it would be difficult to determine its value.
+If the datum level is set at zero distance from the centre of the mast it’s difficult to determine its value.
 So I have chosen to set the datum level as that measured at 1m.
 This may not be the best choice but levels at other distances can at least be calculated using whatever distance is chosen.

 My Other Posts About Radio Devices